 7. During the primary authentication, the AUSF responds to the AMF in VPLMN with information of authentication result via Nausf_UE Authentication_Authentication Response.
 If the UE is from other serving network based on SN name, the AUSF includes A-KID and KAKMA to the AMF in VPLMN in the response.

-8. The AUSF shall request to the HPLMN AAnF to register the A-KID and the KAKMA.
+8. The AUSF requests to the HPLMN AAnF to register the A-KID and the KAKMA.
 The selection of the AAnF is described in clause 6.7 of TS 33.535 [2].

 9. The AAnF in HPLMN responses to the AUSF after key registration completed.